-Cyber security threats and attacks aren’t going away any time soon, so if you haven’t taken action to beef up your cyber security strategy, now is the time.
+Cyber security threats and attacks aren’t going away any time soon, so if you haven’t taken measures to improve cyber security, now is the time.
 Although you may have basic strategies in place (e.g., anti-virus software, firewalls), cyber criminals continually develop new ways to crack through these protections.
-To keep your business and customers safe, you need to continually evolve your strategies and ensure cyber security is a priority.
+To keep your business and customers safe, you need to continually improve cyber security strategies and to ensure cyber security is a priority.

 Still not convinced?
 According to a recent study, ransomware attacks more than doubled from 13% in 2016 to 27% in 2017, and virtually all sampled companies experienced attacks related to viruses, worms, and/or trojans.

 Additionally, a study conducted by CyberSecurity Ventures showed that by the end of 2019, ransomware is expected to attack a business every 14 seconds and exceed $11.5 billion globally in damages.
 These costs include lost productivity, post-attack disruption to the normal course of business, forensic investigation, and damage (or loss) of data just to name a few.
 Fortunately, there are important measures to improve cyber security for your company.

 Cyber security is much like the tumultuous relationship between the Road Runner and Wile E. Coyote.
 The Road Runner (your business) is always racing to stay ahead of Wile E. Coyote (a cybercriminal) who strategically uses ACME-brand booby traps (e.g., malware, phishing, trojans) to catch his prey.
 However, in the case of cyber security, the Coyote is not dimwitted and clumsy; he’s strategic, patient, and often victorious.

 So, what can you do today to avoid the myriad of traps that lay ahead of you in the road?